decred-proposals/mainnet/c830ea5afea45a0aabf4092d1bea51fb10b8bfa2d8474aac03224f0f94d3d1af/1/payload/index.md

         *  New York University
     *  Local Bitcoin & Blockchain organizations, privacy groups, trading groups, etc.

 *  Public Relations Coordination: The community has approved Monde PR in a recent proposal.
-My work will help direct  Lindsey’s efforts, qualify and determine opportunities, and facilitate or create content.
+Funding will enable management of  Lindsey’s efforts, including qualifying  opportunities and facilitatating or creating content.
 This includes message development, targeting, spokesperson cultivation, coaching and more.
 *  Release Planning and Coordination: Work with the Decred developers to coordinate the promotion of releases, including:
     *  Messaging
     *  Keynote preparation